wp-plugins/strictly-autotags/readme.txt

 Help

+Read this article and supply all the information you can please http://blog.strictly-software.com/2014/04/how-to-send-developer-useful.html

 1. If you add a post but no tags are added then it does not mean the plugin is not working just that no tags could be found to associate with the post.

 2. Test the plugin is working by creating a new post with the following content and saving it as a draft: